Hubbelthecat/Minecraft-state-space/README.md

 * Suffer through combinatorics
 * Stress my PC beyond reasonable limits
-* learn quantum physics to understand dirt and still not knowing what dirt is doing most of the time
+* learn quantum physics just to understand dirt and still not knowing what dirt is doing most of the time

 ---